dreamlh/ZihanZhang.github.io/index.md

 layout: default
 ---

 I am a postgraduate student in University of Edinburgh.
-I have completed all the courses and the dissertation, and will graduate in Nov.
+I have completed all the courses and the dissertation of Data Science programme, and will graduate in Nov.
 2018.
-I have strong mathematical and statistical background as my undergraduate major.
-I am currently interested in Machine Learning & Artificial Intelligence.
+Prior to that, I studied in a National Mathematical Training Base at Shandong University, where I built strong mathematical and statistical skills.
+My current research interest is Machine Learning & Artificial Intelligence.

 Contact: s1719186@ed.ac.uk